stewbradley/stewbradley/README.md

 - 👋 Hi, I’m @stewbradley
-- 👀 I’m interested in startups, blockchain, lisp, and problem solving.
+- 👀 I’m interested in startups, blockchain, math, and games of all types.
-- 🌱 I’m currently learning C and lisp.
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on anything interesting.
 - 📫 You can reach me on Twitter. @stewbradley